Fat Leonard scandal

 U.S. federal prosecutors filed criminal charges against 33 individuals in connection with the Fat Leonard scandal.
-Of those, 22 pleaded guilty: Francis himself, four of his top aides, and 17 Navy officials (specifically, at least ten commissioned officers, two petty officers, one former NCIS special agent, and two civilian Navy contracting officials).
+Of those, 22 pleaded guilty: Francis himself, four of his top aides, and 17 Navy officials, specifically, at least ten commissioned officers, two petty officers, one former NCIS special agent, and two civilian Navy contracting officials.
 Nine others are awaiting trial in U.S. district court in San Diego.
 Separately, five Navy officers were charged with crimes under the Uniform Code of Military Justice (UCMJ) and were subject to court-martial proceedings.
 An additional civilian pleaded guilty to a scandal-related crime in a Singapore court.

 Suffering health problems, Francis was hospitalized and released in March 2018.
 Rather than returning to the custody of the U.S. Marshals Service, he was granted a medical furlough and at first allowed to stay in San Diego at a private residence owned by one of his physicians, under 24-hour surveillance for which his family paid.
 At a deposition taken in 2018 in the David A. Morales case, Francis said he was being treated for kidney cancer.

 On September 4, 2022, Francis escaped home confinement by cutting off his ankle monitor and disappeared.
-He fled to Mexico, chartered a flight to Cuba, then flew on to Caracas, Venezuela, where he was apprehended, seventeen days after beginning his escape, preparing to board a flight to Russia.
+He fled to Mexico, chartered a flight to Cuba, then flew on to Caracas, Venezuela, where he was apprehended, 17 days after beginning his escape, preparing to board a flight to Russia.

+In November 2024, Francis was sentenced to 15 years in prison for bribery, fraud, and failure to appear in court.
+He was also ordered to pay millions in restitution to the US Navy.
+He is appealing the 15-year sentencing to the United States Court of Appeals for the Ninth Circuit.